yaya2devops/uniread/demo.md

 This not necessarily applicable to subsequent ones.<br>
 And I'll tell you why and how my job is done here.

-Once students get really in, they tend and will navigate and assimilate remaining and related information independently.
+Once students get really in, they tend and will navigate remaining and related information independently.

+🔫 That's the influence of a positive pattern.

+I envision human behavior and chart the path for personal, communal, and global advancement.